Car Overheating

 Hi Chris,

-Does this have an electric radiator cooling fan motor?
-If so, then I would suspect It is not coming on, so check that first.
-Some non U.S. models use an old fashion fan blade, so if you have one make sure the fan is sucking air across the radiator and that air should be HOT when the engine is running hot.
+I would first check the electric radiator cooling fan motor.
+I would suspect It is not coming on, so check that first.
+Some non U.S. models older vehicles use an old fashion fan blade, so if you have one make sure the fan is sucking air across the radiator and that air should be HOT when the engine is running hot.

 It is electric and it is coming on I think it may be a blown head gasket because it is holding pressure on the radiator even after the car has cooled off for over 2 hours if you have any more info it will be greatly appreciated